Tanu-N-Prabhu/Regina-Gas-Stations/README.md

 # Converting spreadsheet cells to Markdown

-1. Select the cells you'd like to convert to Markdown (Ctrl - A)
+1. Select the cells you'd like to convert to Markdown `Ctrl - A`
-2. Copy those cells (Ctrl - C)
+2. Copy those cells `Ctrl - C`
-3. Paste the cells (Ctrl-V) in the Table to [Markdown Table Generator Application](https://www.tablesgenerator.com/markdown_tables#)
+3. Paste the cells `Ctrl-V` in the Table to [Markdown Table Generator Application](https://www.tablesgenerator.com/markdown_tables#)
 4. Generate the Markdown Table

+---